TESTING IN PROGRESS

 My version of this glaze is named after the distinct region of the globe and diverse elevations where the materials are found.

-An accident during firing that tipped this cup at an angle has revealing horizontal colors such a blue, amber, rust and dark chocolate at the bottom of this glazes’s drip line that had not been apparent before.
+An accident during firing that tipped this cup at an angle revealed horizontal layers of color that had not been apparent in previous versions including blue, amber, rust and dark chocolate at the bottom of this glazes’s drip line.

-Now I want to (neeeed to) try to recreate the circumstances that might safely replicate this effect.
+Now I want to (need to) try to recreate the circumstances that might safely replicate this effect.

 Feel free to click the icon on the bottom right of the video to enlarge it.

-A sweet, rock loving customer of mine has graciously offered to donate a piece of rhyolite from her property so that I can find out what kind of glaze this iconic desert rock might make.
+A sweet, rock loving customer of mine graciously offered a piece of rhyolite from her property so that I could find out what kind of glaze this iconic desert rock might make.

 Feel free to reach out to chat.